-Here you can learn the step-by-step process for installing stainless steel, aluminum and copper mosaic tiles.
-If you follow these simple instructions, you can also create a beautiful new surface from modern metal tile.
-The installation photos here show you how to attach the mosaic tiles to a wall with an upstand.
-You can also use the same procedure to install tiles on the floor.
+Here you can learn the step-by-step process of installing stainless steel, aluminum and copper mosaic tiles.
+You too can create a beautiful new surface from modern metal tiles by following these simple instructions.
+The installation photos here show you how to install the mosaic tiles on a wall with a backsplash.
+You can also install tiles on the floor using the same procedure.
 The only difference is that different adhesives are used for floors and walls.

-PLEASE NOTE: This is a suggestion and should only be viewed as such.
-The publisher of this article is not liable for incorrect installation or damage caused by the procedure described here.
+PLEASE NOTE: This is a suggestion only and should be treated as such only.
+The publisher of this article is not liable for incorrect installations or damage caused by the procedure described here.

 INSTALLATION TOOLS AND MATERIAL

-All mosaic tile distributors and most hardware stores carry the items listed below.
-Check with the sellers if you can't find anything.
+All mosaic tile distributors and most home improvement stores carry the items listed below.
+Ask the sellers if you can't find anything.

-5/32" trowel with V-notch for applying the adhesive (or similar trowel)
+5/32" trowel with V-notch for applying glue (or similar trowel)

-Enough mosaic tiles made of stainless steel, aluminum or copper to cover the entire area
+Enough stainless steel, aluminum or copper mosaic tiles to cover the entire area

-Sufficient glue (for the wall or floor) for the entire area.
-Glue for standard ceramic tiles is 100% compatible with our products.
+Enough adhesive (each for wall or floor) for the entire area.
+Adhesive for standard ceramic tiles is 100% compatible with our products.

 Enough grout for the entire area.
-Use quartz-free grout for metal or non-metallic tiles with a spacing of 0-1/8"and quartz-containing grout only for tiles 1/8 – ½".
-For metallic or mirror tiles, we recommend quartz-free mortar, as otherwise the surfaces could be scratched when grouting.
+Use non-quartz grout for metal or non-metal tiles with 0-1/8" spacing and quartz only for 1/8 – ½" tiles.
+For metallic or mirror tiles, we recommend quartz-free mortar, otherwise the surfaces could be scratched when grouting.

 Clean sponge or cloth